Diversity: A Key to Solving Big Problems

 “Two years is an extreme example,” says Kirsi-Marja Ura, Ensto’s SVP, HR, Marketing and Communications, Sustainability.
 “But it demonstrates the critical importance of people in a business that is a leading technical expert.
 It also shows us the future, how we’ll have to think about things differently and do things in a new way.”

-Diversity for growth
+Diversity for Growth

 "You can't have big growth without diversity, equity, and inclusion,” says Ura, and a good diversity and inclusion (D&I) program is the key to recruitment.
 “We want to attract talented people of different ages, genders, races, religions, ethnicities, physical abilities, and sexualities.
 This improves innovative collaboration across teams and functions.
 D&I means you can recruit new talent and retain current stars."